Integrations Guide

 # Resolver 1

-COORDINATOR_ADDR="admin:5773" API_TOKEN="mki_token1" RESOLVER_NAME="resolver-1" HTTP_PORT=5780 ./mock-resolver
+COORDINATOR_ADDR="admin:5773" API_TOKEN="mki_token1" RESOLVER_NAME="resolver-1" HTTP_PORT=5780 ./mockarty-resolver

 # Resolver 2

-COORDINATOR_ADDR="admin:5773" API_TOKEN="mki_token2" RESOLVER_NAME="resolver-2" HTTP_PORT=5781 ./mock-resolver
+COORDINATOR_ADDR="admin:5773" API_TOKEN="mki_token2" RESOLVER_NAME="resolver-2" HTTP_PORT=5781 ./mockarty-resolver

 Place an HTTP load balancer (nginx, HAProxy, cloud LB) in front of them for even distribution.